 Year of call: 2000

-Oliver’s primary practice is concentrated on defending those clients charged with offences of serious crime, particularly violent and gang-related crime including the possession and use of firearms, the importation and supply of class A drugs, and associated money laundering offences.
+Oliver’s primary practice is concentrated on defending those clients charged with offences of serious crime, particularly violent and gang-related crime including the possession and use of firearms, the importation and supply of class A drugs, trafficking people into and inside the UK, and associated money laundering offences.
 He also deals with those accused of serious sexual offences.
-A large number of these cases have involved detailed analysis and cross-examination of experts relating to cell site evidence and mobile telephone communication data, as well as other expert forensic evidence relating to fingerprints, DNA, ballistics and drug cultivation.
+A large number of these cases have involved detailed analysis of cell site evidence and mobile telephone communication data, as well as other expert forensic evidence relating to injuries, fingerprints, DNA, ballistics and drug cultivation.

-Oliver has considerable experience in undertaking appellate review work examining whether fresh grounds of appeal may exist in respect of old convictions and sentences.
-Many of the cases he has reviewed have resulted in fresh grounds of appeal being identified and submitted to both the Court of Appeal and the Criminal Cases Review Commission.
+Oliver has considerable experience in undertaking appellate review work examining whether fresh grounds of appeal may exist in respect of old convictions and sentences in which the client has either never appealed or received negative advice on appeal from his or her original representatives.
+Many of the cases he has reviewed have resulted in fresh grounds of appeal being identified and submitted to both the Court of Appeal and the Criminal Cases Review Commission, and have ultimately led to convictions being overturned and/or sentences being reduced.

 Oliver is a CPS London Grade 3 Prosecutor & CPS Level 3 advocate.